hiibolt/KnowledgeBase/pages/Collisions Lab Report.md

 			  |Gate 1 - Light Again|0.69|0.087|0.049|0.002|
 - # Results
 	- ## 3.1 Loss in K vs Loss in P;
 	  There is significant loss in kinetic energy, which can be attributed to the friction that the carts experience, especially while carts change direction.
+There is loss in momentum for this exact reason as well - the reason for the more drastic loss in kinetic is that the velocity is squared and therefore the decrease due to friction is exponential compared to momentum.
+	- ## 3.2
 - # Discussion
   ...
 - # Conclusion